 If two writers pitch the same idea, one’s usually more qualified to write it.
 Making assignments that aren’t always based on pitches helps build mutual trust and triggers new ideas for contributors.
 If a pitch needs to be tweaked, explain the changes you’d prefer and get the writer’s buy-in before creating the contract.

 3. Give good feedback now...

 it leads to better pitches and fewer edits in the future.
 If the timing’s off for ideas, let writers pitch them elsewhere.
 Not covering a topic anymore?
 Tell your writers!
 Try to think in terms of ROI: giving good feedback early on leads to better pitches and fewer rejections in the future – and less time spent editing as writers learn to consistently hit the mark.
 Invest in the person, not the ideas — you’ll make everyone happier.
-[How to develop and use criteria to help your content development team create great stuff]
+Check out two ways to give better feedback.

 4. Be willing to offer more than just a paycheck.

 If you can’t afford someone’s usual rate, what other incentives can you offer?
 Some cost only your time —screen shots, readership statistics/comments, links to buy his/her previous works, letters of recommendation for publishers, guaranteed future assignments, and social media promotion are just a few tools to keep in your arsenal.
 [More tips for working with freelancers]

 5. Don’t flatten a writer’s voice, do pay kill fees.

 Years ago, a writer was hurt by the edits I’d made; she felt they put a negative spin on the positive message she intended to convey.
 If a submission’s unacceptable to publish as-is, an editor’s job is to ask for a rewrite or pay the kill fee — especially on a deadline.
 But don’t waste time rewriting it yourself!
 Just pull it, explain why and then move on.